|Nutrition Facts (per serving)|

 The cookie cup is created by baking chocolate chip cookie dough into the shape of a cup, then lining it with melted chocolate.
 The finished cup can be filled with milk (great for kids), chilled espresso, a mixed shooter, or a straight pour of your favorite liqueur - chocolate and cream liqueurs are excellent options.

 The goal of the cookie cup is not to create soft, gooey chocolate chip cookies, but to get the crispiness of a waffle cone in a slightly thicker, chocolate-laced shell (they're delicious on their own).
-To do this, I have added one cup of flour to a standard chocolate chip cookie recipe and use extra flour while working the dough into the cups (much like working with sugar cookies).
+To do this, we have added one cup of flour to a standard chocolate chip cookie recipe and use extra flour while working the dough into the cups (much like working with sugar cookies).

-- 3/4 cup sugar
+3/4 cup granulated sugar

-3/4 cup brown sugar (packed)
+3/4 cup brown sugar, firmly packed

-- 3/4 teaspoon salt
+3/4 teaspoon kosher salt

-- 1 teaspoon vanilla extract
+1 teaspoon pure vanilla extract

-3 1/2 cups all-purpose flour (sifted)
+3 1/2 cups all-purpose flour, sifted

-- 3/4 teaspoon baking soda
+3/4 teaspoon baking soda

-- 1 package mini chocolate chips
+1 (20-ounce) package mini milk chocolate chips, divided

 Choosing the Right Baking Pan